-For the last 7 years, Rena Wainscott has been making beaded jewelry to help support FOTCOH’s work in Haiti.
-Rena, who is the mother-in-law of longtime FOTCOH volunteer and oral surgeon, Dr. Steve Doran, began creating beautiful necklaces that she sells and then donates 100% of the profits to support our efforts.
+For many years, Rena Wainscott made beaded jewelry to help support FOTCOH’s work in Haiti.
+Rena, who is the mother of Joy Doran, a long time supporter of FOTCOH, and the mother-in-law of FOTCOH volunteer and oral surgeon, Dr. Steve Doran, began creating beautiful necklaces that Joy and Rena sold and then donated 100% of the proceeds to support the efforts of FOTCOH.

 The Start of Rena’s Beads

 Joy describes how she and Rena worked together to help support the work that FOTCOH was doing in Haiti: